salilab/mdt/doc/features.rst

  * *mlib*: the :class:`mdt.Library` to create the feature in.
  * *bins*: list of bins (see :ref:`binspec`).
- * *protein*: the protein index on which to evaluate the feature from each group of proteins selected from the alignment (0 for the first, 1 for the second, etc.).
-If 0, a scan over all individual proteins is requested, while 1 requests a scan over all pairs, 2 over all triples, etc. (However, another feature may request a scan over a larger group - for example, if some other feature requests a triples scan while *protein=1*, this feature will be evaluated on the second protein in each triple.)
+ * *protein*: the protein index on which to evaluate the feature from each group of proteins (individual protein, pairs, triples) selected from the alignment (0 for the first, 1 for the second, 2 for the third).
+See :meth:`Table.add_alignment` for more details.

 .. autoclass:: XRayResolution